safe-global/safe-core-sdk/packages/safe-core-sdk/README.md

 ### signTransaction

-Adds the signature of the current owner to the Safe transaction object. `eth_sign` will be used by default to generate the signature.
+Returns a new `SafeTransaction` object that includes the signature of the current owner. `eth_sign` will be used by default to generate the signature.

 ```js
 const transaction: SafeTransactionDataPartial = {